naasking/PithyDOM/README.md

 ## Browser Support

 Works in IE9+ and other standard browsers.
-I don't have access to some mobile browsers, but this library doesn't do anything complex.
+I don't have access to some mobile browsers, but this library doesn't do anything overly complex, so they should be fine.

+## Status

+Let's say alpha quality for now, although the tests are pretty comprehensive given how simple Pithy is.

+Not sure if extending prototypes is the best approach, but it's certainly concise and usable.
+May switch to Object.defineProperty to make the properties immutable.

 ## License